-After a year or 2, when you’ll find one of your journals and read a page from it, you’ll realize how immature and how foolish you were a year before and it’s not a wrong thing.
-If you’re realizing that you were foolish or immature, then it means that you have matured since then, it means you’re growing in life.
+After a year or 2, when you’ll find one of your journals and read a page from it, you’ll realize how immature and foolish you were a year before and it’s not a wrong thing because if you do realize that then, it means that you have grown as a person (simply matured).

 Best Friends?
 Nah!
 Much more than that 😉